Yes, it is possible to visit Tahiti on a budget. Not a backpacker-type budget, but one that leans toward frugality rather than frivolity.

 If you are a member of a hotel frequent stay program, check into cashing in your points.
 Starwood, Hilton, InterContinental, and Sofitel all have resorts in Tahiti.

 Skip the Overwater Bungalows or Book Them Wisely

-Tahiti's iconic overwater bungalows are prime real estate-with nightly rates of $500 to $1,000 to prove it.
-While it's a romantic fantasy to stay in one, at about triple the cost of a hotel room (which can start at around $175) and double the cost of garden or beach bungalow (often available for about $350), they may be out of the question for some couples on a budget.
+Tahiti's iconic overwater bungalows are prime real estate—with nightly rates of $500 to $1,000 to prove it.
+While it's a romantic fantasy to stay in one, at about triple the cost of a hotel room (which can start at around $175) and double the cost of a garden or beach bungalow (often available for about $350), they may be out of the question for some couples on a budget.
 Here are some suggestions if you must sleep overwater:

-- Since Bora Bora's overwater bungalows command the highest prices, stay overwater on Tahiti, where rates at the InterContinental Tahiti Resort and the Le Meridien Tahiti can be booked for as low as $400 a night (in low season).
+- Since Bora Bora's overwater bungalows command the highest prices, stay overwater on Tahiti, where rates at the InterContinental Tahiti Resort and the Le Meridien Tahiti can be booked for as low as $400 a night (during low season).

-- Or save big on Tahiti by booking a standard room rather than a bungalow-rates start at around $175 a night at great properties such as the Radisson Plaza Resort Tahiti and the Manava Suite Resort Tahiti-and use the savings to splurge on an overwater bungalow for a night or two on Moorea or Bora Bora.
+- Or, save big on Tahiti by booking a standard room rather than a bungalow—rates start at around $175 a night at great properties such as the Radisson Plaza Resort Tahiti and the Manava Suite Resort Tahiti—and use the savings to splurge on an overwater bungalow for a night or two on Moorea or Bora Bora.